-The rest of the day, let yourself get lost in the charming streets of Florence old town, eat as much pasta and pizza you can before you leave, and take lots and lots of photos!
+The rest of the day, let yourself get lost in the charming streets of Florence Old Town, eat as much pasta and pizza as you can before you leave, and take lots and lots of photos!

 Reflections on this road trip in Tuscany

 This is by far the best Tuscany road trip with only ten days in my opinion.
 You get to see the highlights of both larger and smaller towns as well as a couple of days to discover Florence.

 If you don’t have a whole week, you can still explore quite a bit of Tuscany on a long weekend break in Italy.

 There is no end to the beauty of Tuscany and I really hope you enjoy this road trip through Tuscany as much as I did!